Professor Joanne Aitken

 Qualifications: PhD, AStat

-Background: Professor Peter Baade is a Senior Research Fellow in Biostatistics at the Cancer Council Queensland, where he manages the Epidemiology Research Program.
+Background: Professor Peter Baade is Senior Manager of Descriptive Epidemiology in the Viertel Cancer Research Centre.
 He also holds several Professorial adjunct university appointments, is an Honorary Fellow of the Menzies School of Health Research and an Accredited Statistician with the Statistical Society of Australia.
 His primary research interests are to describe the patterns of cancer-related outcomes both nationally and internationally, and specifically to better understand why these outcomes depend on where people live and the role of remoteness, area disadvantage and ethnicity on these patterns.

 He has published/in press 170+ peer reviewed manuscripts with over 4,900 citations and a h-index of 36 (source: Google Scholar), along with 20+ monographs.
 He is a guest editor for the International Journal of Environmental Research and Public Health.
 Peter is currently Chief Investigator on two NHMRC Project grants.
 Over his career he has received more than $8million in total grant funding, including an NHMRC Career Development Fellowship (Level 2) and eight NHMRC Project Grants (2 as CIA).